isomerpages/govtech-stp/_reciprocal-green-lane/00a-rgl-requirements-and-process.md

 If tested positive for COVID-19, the traveller will receive medical treatment at his/her own expense.

-#### Measures during stay in Singapore
+### **5. Controlled Itinerary in Singapore**

+**Controlled Itinerary and Transport**

+In addition to abiding by prevailing local public health and safe management measures, the SafeTravel Pass traveller must adhere to a controlled itinerary for the duration of stay.
+The traveller is prohibited from using public transportation for this purpose, with the exception of private hire cars/taxis or cohorted company transport.

+**TraceTogether App**

 SafeTravel Pass travellers to Singapore are required to download and use the TraceTogether app for the duration of their stay.
 If a traveller does not have a TraceTogether-compatible device, the host company or government agency shall provide one to the traveller.

-In addition to abiding by prevailing local public health and safe management measures, the SafeTravel Pass traveller must adhere to a controlled itinerary for the duration of stay.
-The traveller is prohibited from using public transportation for this purpose, with the exception of private hire cars/taxis or cohorted company transport.

 -----